kw7oe/kw7oe.github.io/content/posts/useful-date-functions-to-know-in-postgresql-during-aggregation.md

 | 544         | 2020-01-01 00:00:00+00 |
 | 712         | 2020-01-02 00:00:00+00 |

-Well close enough to what we want, but how do we remove the time component of the timestamp when SQL return the result?
-Format it.
+Close enough to what we want, but how do we remove the time component of the timestamp when SQL return the result?
+We can format it.

 ### Format Date